The Voice auto CDR processing is managed here. We can import CDRs to charge customers and print their register of calls on their invoices.

-Firstly, to import CDR's you need to navigate to Config -> Voice -> Import data source and add a CRD data source location.
+Firstly, for importing CDRs, you need to navigate to Config → Voice → Import data source and add a CDR data source location.

 The following types of data location types can be used: